$347 billion in bank fines since 2000. DeFi is the alternative.

 |---|---|---|

 These aren't anomalies.
 They're structural.
-Financial services is the most fined industry in the world.
+Financial services is the most fined industry in the world—$347 billion across just these seven institutions.2

 The US dollar's reserve currency status provides flexibility other nations don't have.
-Global demand for dollars buffers inflationary pressures—but not everyone has that privilege.
+Global demand for dollars buffers inflationary pressures.
+Americans can trust that their banks will probably be there tomorrow.

 DeFi offered an alternative: stablecoins and non-custodial wallets to secure value, transact globally, and bypass capital controls.
 No bank account required.
 No paperwork.
 Just a mnemonic phrase.